MRCollective/TortoiseGitToolbar/README.md

 --------------------------

 1. Install the [VISX File](http://visualstudiogallery.msdn.microsoft.com/6a2ae0fa-bd4e-4712-9170-abe92c63c05c)
-2. You may need to manually enable the toolbar: Views -> Toolbars -> TortoiseGit
+2. You may need to manually enable the toolbar in Visual Studio: Views -> Toolbars -> TortoiseGit

 Default shortcuts
 ------------------